ekraka/SSnet/SSnet_in_Action/README.md

 ### Usage

+parameters:
+-m <mode>
+    i) mode = 10 (Default)
+        (This model was trained based on 10nM IC50 cutoff for actives) ii) mode = 25
+        (This model was trained based on 25nM IC50 cutoff for actives) iii) mode = 100
+        (This model was trained based on 100nM IC50 cutoff for actives) iv) mode = grad
+        (This model was trained for generating heatmaps for potential binding location)

+ -h
+    provides help I guess!

 ## Screening
 Screening can be performed based on single target - single ligand, single target - multiple ligand as: